cocos/cocos-docs/en/concepts/scene/skybox.md

 The setup is done.
 The developer can directly see the set environment map of the skybox in the **Scene** panel.
 If the map is not displayed correctly, check if the value of **SkyIllum parameter** is too low, or **modify the Clear Flag** of Camera.

-### Use Resources Built Into The Engine
+### Use engine builtin resources

-In the **file explorer -> internal** ，The engine provides some built-in TextureCube resources that developers can also use on demand by following these steps.
+In the internal database of the Assets Manager Panel, the engine provides some builtin TextureCube resources that developers can use on demand following the same instructions described above.

 ![builtin skybox](skybox/builtin.png)